Save energy at scale - up to $15 million in project funding

 Designed for large-scale, complex energy-efficiency projects across Ontario’s industrial, municipal, institutional and healthcare sectors.

-Project feasibility study funding at a 50% cost share helps organizations assess opportunities and reduce upfront risk.
+Project feasibility study (PFS) funding at a 50% cost share helps organizations assess opportunities and reduce upfront risk.

 Comprehensive support services guide participants from initial scoping through to implementation and measurement and verification (M&V).